backspace/slack-statsbot/README.md

 Thanks to my mom for raising me with feminist values, even if they weren’t called that.
 Many friends and writers have helped me learn more about anti-oppression or social justice or whatever you like to call it.

 The people in the Slack have been supportive as I worked on this, particularly @aredridel and @iarna.
 Thanks to @seldo for setting it up.
-Thanks to @joxn for the sparkline emoji.
+Thanks to @joxn for the original sparkline emoji.